 The Cayuga County Health Department collects untreated and treated water samples from the City of Auburn and Town of Owasco’s water treatment plants to monitor for toxins associated with harmful blue-green algae.

 Working in partnership with Governor Cuomo, the NYS DEC and the NYS DOH, and with the support of our State legislative representatives, the City of Auburn was able to install a new power activated carbon (PAC) treatment system at the water intake pumping station and this system became operational in early August 2017.
-The PAC treatment system is currently activated.

 Other resources available from our local, state and federal government agencies regarding harmful algal blooms: